 The next morning, he went back to work.
 He didn't bother with his wife.
 He made a new home.
 He went on with his life.
 The following year he went down to the beach on that same day.
 He built another wooden man.
 His friends helped him this time.
 They all watched it burn.
 The next year others joined in.
 Soon there was an annual gathering to "Burn the Man" on the beach.

 About that time, the party got too big for the beach.
 The cops said, "Leave".
 When this party looked around for an alternative, they realized they had gotten too big for San Francisco.
 Hell, they were even too big for California.
 So they moved to Nevada.
 In the Black Rock desert they found a space big enough to Burn the Man in peace.
-They've been doing it ever since." - Wood Cutter at my breakfast table on July 7th, 2007.
+They've been doing it ever since." - according to Wood Cutter at my breakfast table on July 7th, 2007.